A large-deviations principle for all the cluster sizes of a sparse Erd\H{o}s-R\'enyi graph: Proof of the LDP

 where $R_N$ is an arbitrary diverging sequence in $\N$ such that $R_N \ll N$.

 We notice that our sequence $(\ell^{(N)})_{N\in\N}$ is such that the so-called mesoscopic mass is simply concentrated in components all of the same size (namely $R_N$) and surprisingly no specific requirement is imposed on $R_N$, except that it diverges.
 We will underline this in the steps of our proof.
-It is clear by construction that \eqref{conv_to_lambda} and \eqref{conv_to_alpha} hold.
-We now prove~\eqref{lower_bound}, starting from the formulation in \eqref{ProbANsplit}.
-By abuse of notation, we will drop the index $(N)$ from $\ell$.
+It is clear by construction that the following hold